neowcng/jr-font-issues/README.md

 https://github.com/Jaspersoft/jasperreports-pdf-lib5

-#Prequisite
+# Prequisite
 - java 1.8

-#Usage
+# Usage
 use `gradlew test` to test the report output the test will read the file `demo.txt` and render to the PDF using the jasper design file `remarks.jrxml`

-#Expected output
+# Expected output
 the text should be rendered by these fonts, by the following preferring order:

-Noto Serif (for all latin characters)
+* Noto Serif (for all latin characters)
-Noto Serif CJK TC (for all normal CJK characters) HanaMinA (for CJK character cannot be found in Noto Serif CJK TC) HanaMinB (for CJK extension-B/C/D/...)
+* Noto Serif CJK TC (for all normal CJK characters)
+* HanaMinA (for CJK characters cannot be found in Noto Serif CJK TC)
+* HanaMinB (for CJK extension-B/C/D/...)
-HanaMinPlus (for CJK extension-B/C/D/...)
+* HanaMinPlus (for CJK extension-B/C/D/...)

+which roughly translate to this css

+`font-family: 'Noto Serif', 'Noto Serif CJK TC', 'HanaMinA', 'HanaMinB', 'HanaMinPlus', serif`

-#Fonts copyrights
+# Fonts copyrights

 Noto fonts
 https://www.google.com/get/noto/